 After taking one of our workshops, we want to make sure you’re set up to succeed.
 That’s why you get to keep a copy of the slides, code samples, and activities from your training as reference for when you begin applying your new knowledge to real projects.

-Before taking this course, we recommend that all attendees have either taken our Dojo 101: Fundamentals workshop or our previous jUMP into Dojo workshop.
+Before taking this workshop, we recommend that all attendees have either taken our Dojo 101: Fundamentals workshop or our previous jUMP into Dojo workshop.
 If you have not, you should instead feel comfortable with all the materials listed in the Dojo 101: Fundamentals agenda through your experience working with Dojo.

 We have a talented group of Dojo committers that teach our workshops.
 The actual instructor is determined based on our schedule of public and private workshops.
 Think of our planning process as something like air traffic control for a relatively small airport.